Avanade/DevOpsHOL/lab-4-feature-toggle.md

 1. Apply the following code changes to your Web Application:

-    - <details><summary>Add the feature class "CheckPhoneNumber" in a folder named "Feature"</summary>
+    - <details><summary>Add class "CheckPhoneNumber" in a folder named "Feature"</summary>

         ```csharp
         public class CheckPhoneNumber : SimpleFeatureToggle { }
         ```
     </details>

-    - <details><summary>Add a model class "ContactViewModel", which will be used to bring the Feature Toggle setting to the Contact page</summary>
+    - <details><summary>Add class "ContactViewModel" in a folder named "Models".
+This class will be used to bring the Feature Toggle setting to the Contact page</summary>

         ```csharp
         public class ContactViewModel